-Peripheral neuropathy isn't a single disease, but rather a symptom with many potential causes.
-For that reason it can be difficult to diagnose.
+Peripheral neuropathy isn't a single disease, but rather damage to nerves that produces symptoms with many potential causes.
 Your doctor will need to determine where the nerve damage is and what's causing it.

 - A full medical history.
 Your doctor will review your medical history, including your symptoms, your lifestyle, exposure to toxins, drinking habits and a family history of nervous system (neurological) diseases.

 - Neurological examination.
 Your doctor may check your tendon reflexes, your muscle strength and tone, your ability to feel certain sensations, and your posture and coordination.

 - Imaging tests.
 CT or MRI scans can look for herniated disks, tumors or other abnormalities.

 Nerve function tests.
 Electromyography, a nerve function test, records electrical activity in your muscles to determine if your symptoms, including weakness, are caused by muscle or nerve damage.